choria-io/asyncjobs/overview/cli-overview/index.md

                 Tries: 1
 ```

-## Watching Tasks Processing
+## Watching tasks processing

-You can view tasks processing through their life cycle using the CLI:
+Tasks can be watched through their life cycle:

 ```
 $ ajc task watch